jonasmcferreira/whiteiron/jhed-wasteland/mechanics.md

 ### Frigid Water (page 110)

 A creature can be immersed in frigid water for a number of minutes equal to its Constitution score before suffering any ill effects.
 Each additional minute spent in frigid water requires the creature to succeed on a DC 10 Constitution saving throw or gain one level of exhaustion

+### The Wild Food of Jhed

+Eating fresh raw meat or fruits of Jhed wilderness have mostly positive effects.